-In addition, you can make a donation all the way up until April 15 (your donation must be made prior to filing your taxes—if you are filing an extension your donation needs to be made by April 15), and still claim the credit for the previous tax year!
+In addition, you can make a donation all the way up until Tax Day (your donation must be made prior to filing your taxes—if you are filing an extension your donation needs to be made by Tax Day), and still claim the credit for the previous tax year!

 The best part?
 ACSTO uses your tax credit donation to award tuition scholarships to Christian School students attending one of our Partner Schools!
 When you make a donation, you can identify a specific school, or even recommend a specific student to be considered for a scholarship!

-Because of your support, thousands of families, who otherwise couldn’t, have been able to afford Christian Education—none of this is possible without you!
+Because of your support, thousands of families, who otherwise couldn’t, have been able to afford Christian Education for their children.
+None of this is possible without you!

-Donations can be mailed or submitted online to ACSTO prior to filing taxes, but no later than April 15 (whichever comes first), and still be eligible for the tax credit for the previous tax year.
-For any donations made between January 1 and April 15, it is up to the donor to determine which tax year they will claim the donation.
-Donations must be postmarked or submitted online by midnight of April 15—even if you plan on filing an extension.
-(The federal deadline for charitable deductions is still December 31.)
+Tax credit donations can be mailed or submitted online to ACSTO prior to filing taxes, but no later than Tax Day (whichever comes first), and still be eligible for the tax credit for the previous tax year.
+For donations made between January 1 and Tax Day, it is up to the donor to determine if the tax credit will be claimed for the previous or current tax year.
+If claiming for the prior year, donations must be postmarked or submitted online prior to midnight on Tax Day—even if you plan on filing an extension.

 Arizona law allows donors to recommend a student when making their donation, however, a recommendation is not a guarantee of a scholarship award.
 This is because Arizona law and ADOR regulations state that, "A school tuition organization cannot award, restrict, or reserve scholarships solely on the basis of a donor's recommendation."
 Recommendations are one of the three criteria our Selection Committees consider when making scholarship awards, in addition to the Financial Circumstances of the student's family (a required factor by state law) and the Narrative provided in the Scholarship Application.

-- The student attended an Arizona public or charter school for at least 90 days, or a full semester, in the prior school year, then transferred to a private school.
+- The student attended an Arizona district or charter school for at least 90 days in the prior school year, then transferred to a private school.